datamasque/DataMasque-AWS-RDS-masking-stepfunctions-blueprint/README.md

  - Add an RDS modify db snapshot step to the lambda function.
  - Use the native mechanism within the AWS Console.
  - Use an existing CI/CD pipeline to copy and re-encrypt the snapshot.

+## Planned improvements

+- Improve handling of DataMasque instance password using AWS Secrets Manager.
+- Create the DataMasque connection with the staging RDS instance dynamically via the API.
+- Improve the RestoreFromSnapshot API call handling to retrieve the RDS DB instance provisioning status.